rliu4936/tradingview-ib-bridge/README.md

 - `fastapi` library
 - `uvicorn` server
 - `ibapi` library (for direct IB API access)
+- Ngrok (to expose your local server to the internet)
 - An active IB Gateway or Trader Workstation (TWS) running and configured for API access.

 ## Installation